SeaseLtd/learning-to-rank-spotify/README.md

 # learning-to-rank-spotify
 ##### A Learning to Rank Project on a Daily Song Ranking Problem

-This is a project that began as part of an internal Machine Learning Multidisciplinary Hackathon where the objective was to adapt the Spotify dataset on Worldwide Daily Song Ranking (available here https://www.kaggle.com/edumucelli/spotifys-worldwide-daily-song-ranking) to a Learning to Rank task.
+This is a project that began as part of an internal Machine Learning Multidisciplinary Hackathon where the objective was to adapt the Spotify dataset on Worldwide Daily Song Ranking (available on [kaggle](https://www.kaggle.com/edumucelli/spotifys-worldwide-daily-song-ranking)) to a Learning to Rank task.

 The repository contains the code to set up and build a Learning to Rank (LTR) system starting from the available data, creating and manipulating the training set and the test set, and then training a ranking model using open source libraries.